-Why read this? : We look at how your product pages have to work differently when you’re selling higher value items.
-Learn how brands in the television and car categories set up their search, technology and customer experience.
+Why read this? : We look at how your product pages work differently when selling higher-value items.
+Learn how our TV and car category examples set up their search, technology and customer experience.
 Read this for ideas on better ways to sell high ticket products online.

-How different do these product pages need to be versus how you sell toilet paper or soft drinks?
+But what about high-value items?
+High ticket products you don’t buy every day?
+How different do these product pages have to be versus how you sell toilet paper or soft drinks?

 What more do you need to do if customers are spending big?

 So this week, we look at 2 categories which sell high ticket products.

 First, televisions.
 An interesting category in Covid-19 times, as sales go up with people stuck at home.
 And then, cars.
 Affected the opposite way by Covid-19.
 Sitting at home isn’t great for car sales.

 We’ll review several sites.
 Each review will start with a quick search and marketing technology audit.
 That gives you a feel for what’s going on behind the scenes with their digital marketing.
 We’ll use the Moz, Ghostery and Wapplyzer extensions in Google Chrome for this.